 The "Discovering Missions" series

 Our in-depth overview of the world of missions is called the "Discovering Missions" series.
-It consists of The Bible and Missions, Discipling the nations, and Roles in Frontier Missions.
+It consists of The Bible and Missions, Missions 101, and Roles in Missions.
 Together, these will help you identify gaps you might have in your knowledge and understanding of cross-cultural ministry.

 Have a look at the ‘Discovering Missions’ series.
 Like all the courses at Didasko Academy, they are free of charge.